rur/treetop/README.markdown

     Accept: application/x.treetop-html-partial+xml, application/x.treetop-html-fragment+xml

-If this server endpoint supports this content type, the response will include corresponding headers and a list of HTML snippets to be applied to the current document.
+If the server path supports either content type, the response will include corresponding headers and a list of HTML snippets to be applied to the current document.
 For example,

     HTTP/1.1 200 OK